Palliative Care WA is the peak body for the palliative care sector across the State.

 When planning and developing our events, resources and activities we prioritise equity and inclusion by recognising and responding to the specific needs of different communities and groups in WA.

 PLEASE NOTE: We do not directly provide palliative care services nor do we organise access to those services.
-We can however, provide information and support to those investigating or receiving palliative care via our dedicated support line.
 Anyone seeking palliative care services in WA can view their options via the service directory search function located on all pages of this website.

 An international movement, Compassionate Communities recognises that care for one another at times of crisis and loss is not something solely for health and social services.
 In fact, it is everyone’s responsibility.
 This approach builds capacity within individual communities to support people approaching the end of their lives.